-- {¶1} Defendant-appellant, Progressive Max Insurance Company ("Progressive"), appeals from the trial court's decision granting summary judgment in favor of plaintiff-appellee, Kisling, Nestico & Redick ("KNR").
-For the reasons set forth below, we affirm. - {¶2} In 2014, Todd Anthony Thornton ("Thornton") and Darvale Thomas ("Thomas") were involved in an automobile accident.
+{¶2} Defendant-appellant, Progressive Max Insurance Company ("Progressive"), appeals from the trial court's decision granting summary judgment in favor of plaintiff-appellee, Kisling, Nestico & Redick ("KNR").
+For the reasons set forth below, we affirm.

+{¶3} In 2014, Todd Anthony Thornton ("Thornton") and Darvale Thomas ("Thomas") were involved in an automobile accident.
 At the time of the accident, Thornton was insured with Progressive.
 Thomas retained the law firm of KNR to represent him for all claims arising from the accident.
-Thomas and KNR entered into a contingent fee agreement, which gave KNR a charging lien on the proceeds of any insurance settlement, judgment, verdict, award or property obtained on Thomas's behalf.
-While negotiating with Progressive on Thomas's behalf, KNR presented a settlement package and demand and obtained a settlement offer of \$12,500. - {¶3} During the course of its representation of Thomas, however, KNR became aware that Thomas discussed his accident with another law firm.
-KNR contacted both the other firm and Progressive and notified them of its fee agreement and charging lien with Thomas.
-Thomas then began negotiating, on his own, his claim with Progressive.
-Progressive eventually settled the claim directly with Thomas, despite its prior knowledge of KNR's charging lien.
+Thomas and KNR entered into a contingent fee agreement, which gave KNR a charging lien on the proceeds of any insurance settlement, judgment, verdict award or property obtained on Thomas's behalf.
+The contract specifically provides that "[KNR] shall have a charging lien upon the proceeds of any insurance proceeds, settlement, judgment, verdict award or property obtained on [Thomas's] behalf."
+While negotiating with Progressive on Thomas's behalf, KNR presented a settlement package and demand and obtained a settlement offer of \$12,500.